cnio-bu/bollito/tutorials/melanoma/README.md

 # Melanoma tutorial (Ho et al., 2018)
 ## Tutorial overview

 In this tutorial we will analyze the melanoma dataset from *Ho et al*.
-This dataset is composed by cells from the 451Lu cell line.
-There are two samples in this dataset: the parental cell line and a vemurafenib-resistant sample treated with targeted BRAF inhibitors.
+This dataset is composed by cells from the 451Lu cell line and there are two samples: the parental cell line and a vemurafenib-resistant sample treated with targeted BRAF inhibitors.

-The sample was published by [Ho et al.](https://genome.cshlp.org/content/28/9/1353) and it is available in GEO database under the accession number [GSE108394](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE108394).
-In this case the dataset has been downsampled to 10 million reads per sample in order to reduce the execution time required to complete the tutorial.
+The dataset was published by [Ho et al.](https://genome.cshlp.org/content/28/9/1353) and it is available in GEO database under the accession number [GSE108394](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE108394).
+All images in this tutorial have been generated from a downsampled version of the dataset, were only 10 million reads per sample have been considered.

 The tutorial will analyse the dataset using the following steps:
 - sequencing QC